In This Article

 With many people filing for unemployment, now more than ever, scammers are actively trying to steal personal information and gain access to unemployment benefits.

-To help you navigate and stay safe, we’ve rounded up some of the most common unemployment scams to watch out for
+To help you navigate and stay safe, here are some of the most common unemployment scams to watch out for.

 As people are experiencing scams, fraud, and identity theft, they’re reporting it to their state unemployment office.
 And those offices are doing their best to warn the public about current scams, including: